AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module1/ex3.md

 ![Properties page](./images/launch1.png)

 In module 0, Demo System created two Client properties for you: one for the website and one for the mobile app.
-Find them by searching for `--demoPropfileLdap--` in the **[!UICONTROL Search]** box.
+Find them by searching for `--demoProfileLdap--` in the **[!UICONTROL Search]** box.

 ![Search box](./images/property6.png)